dannytsang/homeassistant-config/README.md

 ### www
 A public folder for holding any files such as images that does not need authentication.
 I use it for attaching images to notifications.

+## Tags / Releases
+I will apply a tag before upgrading to a major/minor/monthly release of [Home Assistant](https://home-assistant.io).
+These will represent a snapshot of a (hopefully) stable configuration used prior to upgrading and a point to restore back to if needed.